 If Google consistently receives refund requests from an account that provides little information about the issue, then they’re just going to start ignoring the requests.
 Not to mention, if they’re receiving the same template over and over again it’s only a matter of time before they notice it’s an automated message.
 As soon as they realise this, they’ll either spend little time looking at it or skip over it entirely.

-Following on from the previous point, if you regularly send refund requests with vague summaries and details, then you reduce the chance someone will read them.
+Following on from the previous point, if you regularly send refund requests with vague summaries and details, then you reduce the chance someone at Google will pay attention to them.

 But on the other hand, if you present a solid case with lots of evidence confirming the issue, then you’re much more likely to get a refund.

 It’s like the story of the boy who cried wolf.
 If you keep telling Google you want a refund for fraud but provide them with generic data that they have to sift through, then eventually you’ll get ignored.
 Then the one time you have solid evidence about click fraud on your account, your request will get declined regardless due to your previous request history.

 From our experience, only requesting a refund with compelling evidence and data is the best long-term strategy to get money back from Google.
 If you help them out by doing some investigative work, then you’ll notice a sharp increase in the number of approved refunds.